bobdinh139/ITK71/README.md

 _________________________________

-_an2.psd: animation version of hmmm3.psd_
+_an2.psd: animated version of hmmm3.psd_

 ## How to customize